phalcon-orphanage/docs/en/cache.md

 The `JSON` serializer uses `json_encode` and `json_decode`.
 The target system must have JSON support available for PHP.

 ### `Msgpack`
 Similar to `igbinary` the `msgpack` serializer uses `msgpack_pack` and `msgpack_unpack` for serializing and unserializing data.
-This, along with `igbinary` is one of the fastests and most efficient serializers.
+This, along with `igbinary` is one of the fastest and most efficient serializers.
 However, it requires that the [msgpack][msgpack] PHP extension is loaded on the target system.

 ### `None`
 This serializer does not transform the data at all.
 Both its `serialize` and `unserialize` get and set the data without altering it.